okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/IdentityProviderApi.md

 # **CreateIdentityProviderKey**
 > JsonWebKey CreateIdentityProviderKey (JsonWebKey jsonWebKey)

-Add X.509 Certificate Public Key for Identity Providers
+Create an X.509 Certificate Public Key

 Adds a new X.509 certificate credential to the IdP key store.